Research

 Accurate measurements of the galaxy star formation rates are essential for us to understand how galaxies form.
 However, a significant fraction of the star formation can be obscured by dust.
 The obscured star formation needs to be inferred indirectly by assuming a certain dust attenuation law if no far-infrared photometry is available, which is often the case for the galaxies observed at high redshifts.

-In Wang et al. (2018), we find that the dust attenuation law is dependent on the galaxy inclination, which can lead to systematic errors up to 0.3 dex in the inferred star formation rates.
+Dust law varies with galaxy inclination: In Wang et al. (2018), we find that the dust attenuation law is dependent on the galaxy inclination, which can lead to systematic errors up to 0.3 dex in the inferred star formation rates.
 By introducing an inclination correction, our study brings more accurate measurements of star formation rates at $z\sim 1$ and above.
 Details about this study can be found from my talk at the STScI/JHU Galaxy Journal Club.